chakosg/cybersecurity-portfolio/mirai-botnet-investigation.md

 ## SIEM Dashboard

 The following dashboard was used to monitor Suricata alerts and identify anomalous network activity patterns.
+Sensitive information (ClientID, DestinationIP) have been redacted to secure anonimity.

 ![SIEM Dashboard](images/siem-dashboard-suricata-alerts.png)